linkeddatacenter/LODMAP-ontologies/v1/bgo/README.md

 - **MDString** a strings that should be displayed according [Markdown](https://commonmark.org/) rendering specifications.
 - **RGB** a strings that represents a RGB color matching the following regexp: *^#[0-9a-f]{6}$* (e.g. `#b2182b`)
 - **Route** a strings that represents an internal routing.
 The expected behavior is application dependent.
 - **Template** is a sprintf compatible template.
-At minimum a bgo reasoner should be able  just to manage the substitution of %s.
+At minimum a bgo reasoner should be able  just to manage the substitution of *%s*.

-It also defines some individuals for algorithms.
+It also defines some individuals for algorithms for partitions organization.

 BGO is expressed in a [owl file](bgo.rdf) serialized as RDF xml.
 You can edit the file by hand or using [Protégé](https://protege.stanford.edu/)

+An html rendering of the vocabulary is provided by the [lode parser](https://w3id.org/lode/http://linkeddata.center/lodmap-bgo/v1)

 For some examples of BGO ontologies, have a look at the example directory.